apache/incubator-kie-drools/kogito-springboot/bom/README.md

 # Kogito Spring Boot BOM

-In this module you will find the `kogito-springboot-bom` BOM ([Bill of Materials](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#bill-of-materials-bom-poms))
+In this module you will find the `kogito-spring-boot-bom` BOM ([Bill of Materials](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#bill-of-materials-bom-poms))
 .